adamhatton/john-breedon-bass-tuition-pp4/README.md

 ### Manual Testing

 I manually tested the website on 3 different browsers: Chrome, Desktop, Edge.
 In addition I also tested it on my own mobile, and had a number of friends and family test it on their own devices.
+Due to the testing performed by others, there are a number of accounts and entries that already exist in the database.

 This testing consisted of checking: